-If you can gently lift the band over a palm-width from the body, it's necessary to
+If you can easily lift the band over a palm-width from our body, go down a band size

 The right cup size

-Next, check that the cup size is correct: the whole breast tissue must fit
+Second, check that the cup size is correct: the breast should not overflow from

-If the breasts are bulging from the front or sides of the armpits, the cup size is too small.
+If there is any bulging on the top or sides, the cup size is too small.

 The breasts simply do not fit into the cups.
-If you need to shake or position the breasts
+If you have to shake or adjust the breasts into the cups

-during the day to fit into the cups, the cup size is too small, even
+during the day, the cup size is too small.
+Even

 if you manage to fit the breasts momentarily.
 Try at least one cup